What is the right of access?

 You are allowed to obtain a copy of your personal data under the right commonly known as Subject access.

 This right enables you to understand how and why we are using your data, and to verify the lawfulness of processing it.

 - Confirmation that your data is being processed;

 - Other supplementary information – you should be able to find this information held in the relevant privacy notice.

 How do I make a request and what does it cost?

-From 25th May 2018, subject access requests can be made verbally or in writing and will be free of charge, unless the request is manifestly unfounded or excessive.
-Any fee applied will be based on the administrative costs of complying with the request.
+From 25th May 2018, subject access requests can be made verbally or in writing .
+They will be free of charge, unless the request is manifestly unfounded or excessive.
+Fees will be based on the administrative costs of complying with the request.

 How long will it take to process my request?